Facing the knowledge economy

 Putting a face on

-Our student-created content offers a dynamic understanding of the school-to-career connection, inspiring users with role models that "look like me", and motivating them to stay in school and work hard to achieve their goals.
+the future Our student-created content offers a dynamic understanding of the school-to-career connection, inspiring users with role models that "look like me", and motivating them to stay in school and work hard to achieve their goals.